zkeshtkar/urlshortener/README.md

 # urlshortener

-"Url Shortener" is URL shortening service and a link management platform
+`Url Shortener` is URL shortening service and a link management platform
 ### Creating Database

 this comments are useful for creating dataBase in your project :